 Popularly dubbed as the heart of India (due to its location), Madhya Pradesh is a grand 10th century state.
 It is studded with innumerable Hindu and Jain sites of worship, age-old intricately designed forts and palaces which represents the golden age of art and architecture.
 Holiday Packages to Madhya Pradesh will ensure the fact that you visit some of the most enchanting and charming tourist attractions which will not only be memorable but also leave a lasting impression in your mind and soul.
 Be a part of the wonderful experience and witness the grandness in its full brilliance.

-List of 7 Most Famous Tourist Places to Visit in Madhya Pradesh
+List of the 7 Best Places to Visit in Madhya Pradesh

 Khajuraho city is located in Chhatarpur district of Madhya Pradesh and is best known for its various temples and holy sites that showcase incomparable architectural wonders and extravagantly vibrant hotels.
 Some of the Main attractions of this city are as follows:

 The Khajuraho group of temples is an iconic representation of the success of Chandela Empire.
 Some of the most prominent and vital temples of the eastern group of temples include Hanuman Temple, Parshvanath Temple, Ghantai Temple, Adinath Temple, the Brahma temple and the Vamana temple.
 A group of these temples reflects Hindu and Jain architectural designs and offers a delightful sight to its visitors.

 This zone comprise of temples which are adorned with distinguished architectural patterns.
 Not just this, a temple of this zone is believed to be the biggest temples of this region and is devoted to Lord Shiva.
 Main temples of this part are Matangeshwar Temple, Chausath Yogini Temple, Lakshmana Temple, Chitragupta Temple, Varaha Temple, Kandariya Mahadeva Temple and Vishwanath Temple.